What is rheumatoid vasculitis?

 - Other immunosuppressant medicines such as cyclophosphamide, if the vasculitis is severe

-Your healthcare provider will carefully tailor your treatment according to your other health problems and your response to therapy.
+Your provider will carefully tailor your treatment according to your other health problems and your response to therapy.
 You may only need to take medicines for a short time during a disease flare-up.
 But you may need to take medicines for a longer time to control your condition.
 You may also have a future episode of vasculitis that needs to be treated.

 What are possible complications of rheumatoid vasculitis?